 Every now and then, I come across a client, who wants a really deep massage during their bodywork treatment.
 They want it as deep as I can give it.
 Some tell me, I can’t go hard enough.

-Let me preface that I work with a wide spectrum of pain thresholds.
-Some clients can handle only a very light gentle touch, while other’s are on the other extreme and have a high tolerance.
-Sometimes with a strong desire for a more intense approach.
-Most people prefer somewhere in-between.
+Let me preface that manual therapist work with a wide spectrum of pain thresholds.
+Some clients can handle only a very light gentle touch, while other’s are on the other extreme and have a much higher tolerance.
+Often accompanied with a strong desire for a more intense approach.
+Most people prefer somewhere in-between – therapeutic but relaxing.
+Medium pressure.

-Back when I was newly certified in massage therapy and was witnessing the effects of massage for the first time, I’d come across a client such as this, and I would willingly give them what they requested without question.
+Back when I was newly certified in massage therapy and was witnessing the effects of massage for the first time, I’d come across a client such as this and I would willingly give them what they requested, no further discussion.
 I’d dig in with an elbow, with all of my weight.
 I’d squeeze hard, and push down, and pummel with all of my might.
-However, it didn’t take me too long before I noticed that their muscles were resisting surrender and fighting back.
+However, it didn’t take me too long before I noticed that their muscles were resisting surrender.

-This then also got me curious about why these clients believed they needed so much pressure.
-Was it because it really does feel good to them?
-I cannot really say for sure, but based on my observations, it seemed more likely that it is less about the pleasure than it is their belief that pain equals results.
+Listening more astutely to each body, I became more focused on tracking the responses to my touch.
+This got me curious about why these clients believed they needed so much pressure.
+Was it because it feel good to them?
+It could be.
+I cannot really say for sure.
+But based on my observations, it seemed more likely that it is less about the pleasure or the quality than it is their belief that pain equals results.
 That more is better, that “no pain, no gain”, or that you get more bang for your buck when massage is deeper.

-In the 17 years, I’ve spent learning to speak fluent ‘Muscle’ I’ve learned to listen to my client’s tissues just as intently as I listen to their verbal and non-verbal feedback.
-I listen to the stories their body is telling, get to know their personalities (yes, muscles have personalities), and witness them open up and drop their armor.
-It’s a dance and our intention is to RELAX your nervous system, to sing it a lullaby.
-To allow it to finally turn off.
+In all my years listening to my client’s tissues as intently as I listen to their verbal and non-verbal feedback, I’ve come to hear their stories and get to know their personalities (yes, muscles have personalities).
+I get witness them open up and drop their armor.
+It’s a dance.
+We sing the nervous system a lullaby, rather than try to force it into submission.

 The approach that has the longest lasting results happens just below your threshold of pain.
 We call that the “hurts-so-good” zone.
 That’s the sweet spot.
 It is more about the speed in which we enter the muscles and then the patience to sit and hold the spot until it releases.
 We can go extremely deep when we get there gradually – with clear intention.
 And therein, lies the secret.
 Pain is not the indicator that therapy is happening.